unfoldingWord-dev/translationStudio-Info/docs/tSettings.rst

 6. Always Share

-  * Tap in the empty square if you want the program to allow nearby translators to import your translations while the app is open.
+  * Tap in the empty square if you want the program to allow nearby translators to be able to import your translations while the app is open.

   * A blue square with a white check mark means that the option has already been chosen.